 They had 3 channels and PBS back in the day.
 Now there is an internet and they can’t control you.
 And that will never work and so it must be changed.

-Otherwise, you just may think the wrong thing again, and do something stupid like elect the president you want.We value your comments!
-Please weigh in on our comment section below.
+Otherwise, you just may think the wrong thing again, and do something stupid like elect the president you want.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com